 The brewery is a joint venture between Dave and Allison Hamme, former business consultants who have been home-brewing for 25 years.
 David Gonzalez, formerly of NoDa Brewing Company and Foothills Brewing, handles the brewing at Lost Worlds.

-The beer: Dave said that their proximity to the lake will influence the selection found at Lost Worlds.
-You can expect “sessionable, lower alcohol, more drinkable” brews.
+The beer: Dave says that proximity to the lake influenced the selection found at Lost Worlds.
+You’ll find “sessionable, lower alcohol, more drinkable” brews.
 ABVs will be around five percent, lower than most other IPAs.

 The name: “The Lost World” (the sequel to “Jurassic Park”) was certainly an inspiration for the brewery’s name, but the moniker has a deeper meaning.
 “We want to be aspirational for people to go out and explore the world.
-We want our brewery to be the thing that gets them to find their lost worlds and find their adventures,” Dave explained.
+We want our brewery to be the thing that gets them to find their lost worlds and find their adventures,” Dave said.

 The space: Dave describes Lost Worlds as feeling like a “turn-of-the-century explorers’ club.”
 Pay attention to the old maps and other artifacts on the wall, all keeping with the brewery’s “find your adventure” tagline.
 If you’re curious, their weekly newsletter often highlights the significance behind the decor.

 On Wednesdays, join for a socially distanced $10 yoga class in the beer garden.
 A beer is included.
 Look for a run club coming on Tuesdays.

 The food: Though there’s no kitchen on-site, Lost Worlds has partnered with neighboring restaurants to offer a selection of food available via tableside service.
 The team at Choplin’s has created a menu specifically for the brewery, featuring pub fare like an oversized pretzel with beer cheese.
 The Brussels sprouts have been another popular pick, Dave said.